primjeri/datagrid-bundle/Resources/doc/mass_actions.md

 ## Step 5) (Optional) Using jQuery mass action event.

-When mass action is executed on the server sends response back to the client and jqgrid refreshes then dispatches jQuery event *thrace_datagrid.event.massAction*.
+When mass action is executed on the server sends response back to the client and jqgrid refreshes then dispatches jQuery event *primjeri_datagrid.event.massAction*.
 The event provides you with the following data:
  - name (name of the grid)
  - action (mass action name)
  - response (response of the server)